awsdocs/amazon-detective-user-guide/doc_source/profile-navigate-url.md

   If an invited member account did not accept the invitation, then the behavior graph does not contain data for that account\.
 + **For a finding, does Detective support that finding type?** If the finding type is not one of the types listed in [Supported finding types](supported-finding-types.md), then the behavior graph does not contain data for it\.
++ **For a finding, is the finding archived?** Detective does not receive archived findings from Amazon GuardDuty\.
 + **Did the finding or entity occur before Detective began to ingest data into your behavior graph?** If the finding or entity is not present in the data that Detective ingests, then the behavior graph does not contain data for it\.
 + **Is the finding or entity from the correct Region?** Each behavior graph is specific to a Region\.
 A behavior graph does not contain data from other Regions\.